 2. Remember all-important protein

 "My child keeps getting sick at school" is a common statement spoken among parents.
 To prevent and avoid kids picking up germs, introduce foods like fish, poultry, nuts and seeds, beans and lean meats with each meal and snack.
 This is essential for healthy immunity.
-If they’re snacking on fruit, try to give them a handful of crunchy pumpkin seeds with an apple or spread some nut butter on some sliced banana or fruit and make fun sandwiches.
-This will also help to keep them feeling full for longer.
+If they’re snacking on fruit, try to give them a handful of crunchy pumpkin seeds with an apple or spread some nut butter on sliced banana or fruit and make fun sandwiches.
+This will also help to keep them feeling fuller for longer.

 3. Add in mushrooms whenever you can

 Mushrooms are full of beta glucans which go directly to support the white blood cells that target threatening substances like cold and flu viruses.
-Go for all varieties like shitake, chestnut, portobello and try to add them to foods like soups and bolognese sauces where they can go relatively unnoticed.
+Go for all varieties like shitake, chestnut, portobello and try to add them to foods like soups and bolognese sauces where they can go relatively unnoticed!